perrygoy/hubot-scoreboard-builder/README.md

   * keeps track of wins and losses, but doesn't verify that they add up to 0.
 * zerosum
   * keeps track of wins and losses, enforcing that the total scores add up to 0.
+* elo
+  * all the rigueur of zerosum while also calculating Elo scores.

 ## Add it to your hubot!